kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 8.md

     * Spring Cloud Bus - AMQP (`org.springframework.cloud` /  `spring-cloud-starter-bus-amqp`).
     * Spring Boot Actuator (`org.springframework.boot` / `spring-boot-starter-actuator`).

+    >  If using IntelliJ, the Maven extension may require you to update your project at this point.
+From the menu, View / Maven / Refresh all...

+    >  If using Eclipse, the M2E plugin may require you to update your project at this point.
+Right click on the project / Maven / Update Project

 1. Open application.yml.
 Change the `spring.cloud.config.server.git.uri` to your own personal git repository.
 If you are not sure what this is, take a look back at lab 3 where we first introduced spring cloud config.

 1. Also within application.yml: notice the entry for `management.endpoints.web.exposure.include`.
 It includes `bus-refresh`.
 This permits external POST requests to trigger the refresh.